neu-rah/paco/README.md

 many(digit.excluding(oneOf("89")))//but this will
 ```

+> if optimizatumizing wuth exclusion back-track, the the first will have effect

 ## .as
 Parse output can be formated with `.as`, it will apply to the parser or group where inserted. `.as` will accept an output transformer function.